suomela/types/README.md

         /usr/local/share/python/pip install matplotlib
         /usr/local/share/python/pip install lxml

-Now `./config` should be happy.
+---

+Remarks:

+- Once you have followed the above instructions, `./config` should finish successfully.
 In particular, it should find the following
   tools:

         PYTHON = /usr/local/bin/python
         CC = /usr/local/bin/gcc-4.7

-Remarks:

 - For more information on Homebrew, see http://mxcl.github.com/homebrew/